Who can purchase a brick?

 When will construction begin?

-Our Construction timeframe is dependent on fundraising progress.
-With a robust response from alumni, we anticipate that our $750,000 goal will be reached by Homecoming 2019, with construction beginning early 2019.
+Our Construction time-frame is dependent on fundraising progress.
+With a robust response from alumni, we anticipate that our $750,000 goal will be reached by Homecoming 2019, with construction beginning 2020.

 How will the space be used/infused with the Carolina community?